Limit Order Books: Modelling LOBs

-An example of such a model is \textcite{Goettler:2006}.
-In a limit order market populated by agents who act upon asymmetric information, market participants were assumed to arrive following a Poisson process.
-Upon arrival, a market participant submitted any desired orders, choosing freely among prices.
-The agent then left the market and re-arrived following an independent Poisson process.
-Upon rearrival, the agent had the option to cancel or modify any of their active orders.
-When a market participant performed a trade, they left the market forever.
-Additionally, any market participant could, at any time, pay a fee to become informed about the fundamental value of the asset, and to stay informed until they eventually traded.
-Goettler \emph{et al.} investigated when it was optimal for a market participant to purchase the information (if at all), and found that a market participant's willingness to do so should decrease as their desire to trade increased.
-They found that speculators, who trade purely for profit, should buy the information the most often, and that the value of the information increased with volatility.
-The optimal strategy for an informed market participant was found to contain submissions of both limit orders and market orders.
-However, as \textcite{Parlour:2008} discussed, Goettler \emph{et al.'s} step forward in realism came at the cost of discarding analytical tractability, forcing the authors to rely solely on numerical computations rather than closed-form expressions.
+\citet{Goettler:2006} studied a model in which traders arrived at an LOB following a Poisson process.
+Upon arrival, a trader submitted any desired orders, choosing freely among prices.
+He or she then left the market and re-arrived following an independent Poisson process.
+Upon re-arrival, a trader could cancel or modify his or her active orders.
+When a trader performed a trade, he or she left the market forever.
+Additionally, any trader could, at any time, pay a fee to become informed about the fundamental value of the asset.
+Such traders stayed informed until they eventually traded and left the market.
+Goettler \emph{et al.} concluded that a trader's willingness to purchase the information should decrease as his or her desire to trade increases.
+They concluded that speculators, who trade purely for profit, should buy the information most often, that the value of the information increased with volatility, and that the optimal strategy for an informed trader included submissions of both limit orders and market orders.
+However, as \citet{Parlour:2008} discussed, Goettler \emph{et al.'s} step forward in realism came at the cost of discarding analytical tractability, which forced them to rely solely on numerical computations.